ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 ## TASKS 1-3: CASE SCENARIO

-You were recently hired as a Cybersecurity person in TechnoTech – a software company that releases small software products.
+You were recently hired as a Cybersecurity person in NetworkTech – a software company that provides virtualized network solutions to its clients.

+**TO BE UPDATED**
 TechnoTech is an agile C/C++ software development company that utilizes modern tech stacks such as GitHub to deploy its code and track version changes.
 Moreover, TechnoTech follows the latest practices of DevOps.